flotwig/cypress-log-to-output/README.md

 cypress-log-to-output
 ===

-This is a [Cypress](https://github.com/cypress-io/cypress) plugin that sends all logs that occur in the browser to stdout in the terminal.
-This means that you can see any kind of error that occurs in the browser, even if your test is running headlessly.
+This is a [Cypress](https://github.com/cypress-io/cypress) plugin that sends all console logs that occur in the browser to stdout in the terminal.
+This means that you can see any kind of `console.log`, `console.info` or `console.error` that occurs in the browser, even if your tests are running in the terminal.

 # Installation